-This article was last reviewed on September 16, 2024.
+This article was last updated on January 15, 2026.

-There are multiple parts to this feature – estimated wages, overtime, budgeting, and labor as a percentage of sales.
+There are multiple parts to this feature: estimated wages, overtime, budgeting, and labor as a percentage of sales.
 You can use all or parts of it, as needed.
 The combined settings will help you see accurate labor cost summaries on the schedule and in reports.

 Setting wages: